Wandalen/willbe/doc/version2.eng/tutorial/CommandSubmodulesUpgrade.md

 The output indicates that the `.submodules.upgrade`  command has updated all three URI links of submodules to the latest ones (at the time of execution).
 The `Tools` submodule was also upgraded without taking into account the explicitly specified version.

-The command `.submodules.upgrade` overwrites the URI versions of [informal submodules] (SubmoduleInformal.md) if they are present in the` willfile`.
+The command `.submodules.upgrade` overwrites the URI versions of [informal submodules](SubmoduleInformal.md) if they are present in the` willfile`.

 The command `.submodules.upgrade` is useful for automatically upgrading submodules to the latest versions.
 The command only overwrites the `willfiles`.
 The command does not download submodules files.
-To download submodel files use [command `.submodules.update`] (CommandSubmodulesUpdate.md).
+To download submodel files use [command `.submodules.update`](CommandSubmodulesUpdate.md).

 ### Summary